flyingcloud4156/flyingcloud-4156-project/README.md

   * totalAmount (decimal): total amount of the transaction
   * splits (list): list of participant split details
   * createdBy (long): ID of the user who created the transaction
+  * categoryId (long, optional): category ID for expense categorization
-* Expected Output: A JSON object (CreateTransactionResponse) containing created transaction details
+* Expected Output: A JSON object (CreateTransactionResponse) containing:
+  * transactionId (long): ID of the created transaction
+  * budgetAlert (string, optional): budget warning/alert message if spending approaches or exceeds budget limit (only for EXPENSE transactions)
 * Upon Success: HTTP 201 Status Code returned along with transaction object in JSON
 * Upon Failure:
   * HTTP 400 Status Code with "Invalid input."